PRUNERS/FLiT/documentation/installation.md

 Each role requires slightly different setup.
 A particular computer may only satisfy one role, or it may satisfy multiple roles.
 You can potentially have all three roles on a single machine, which is the simplest use case.
-Each setup step has associated with it which roles the instructions apply toward.

 ## Prerequisites